NoComplyDev/CRTAP/README.md

 - Twitch chats are not archived (and will never be) because I’m not insane.

 - I have quite literally zero interest in getting into arguments regarding what should or should not be included, arguments regarding lore, or anything else that might be adjacent to these topics.
-This project essentially lives and dies by my head canon; if that's an issue, make your own.
 If however I have missed something obvious, or if you want to discuss something else about the project, don't hesitate to let me know or open a bug.
 <br/>

 ### Specials